gaelmarhic/Quadrant/README.md

 If you are using a `Kotlin` script or prefer to use the `Plugins DSL`, please check [here](https://plugins.gradle.org/plugin/com.gaelmarhic.quadrant) how to do it.

 **ATTENTION**: It is strongly recommended to apply Quadrant to only one module of your project in order to not harm your build time.
-As an example, you could create a `navigation` module which will contain all your navigation-related code.
+As an example, you could create a `navigation` module which will contain all your navigation-related code and apply Quadrant only to that one.

 Prerequisites
 -------------